ESPRI-Mod/synda/sdt/doc/globusonline.md

 ## Requirement

+* Synda 3.3+

-Synda must be installed from source to transfer files with Globus Online (not available yet with system package based installation).
+* Synda must be installed from source to transfer files with Globus Online (not available yet with system package based installation).

 ## Installation